 - serial number: enter the aircraft serial number as it appears on the aircraft manufacturer's data plate - model: enter the model designation if and as it appears on the aircraft manufacturer's data plate.
 If the details are not on the plate, use the relevant information contained in the aircraft's flight manual, and/or the Type Certificate data sheet (TCDS).
-(Note: This information should align with that specified on the applicable Certificate of Registration) - place and year of manufacture: if this information is not available from the manufacturer's data plate or log books, then it must be obtained from the aircraft manufacturer, using the aircraft's serial number with the query - aircraft location and maintenance organisation: enter aircraft location and/or the approved organisation where the aircraft is to be processed for CoA - category requested: tick boxes as applicable, noting: - o a standard CoA can be issued in more than one category (for example normal and utility) if the relevant design standards for each are met - o two CoAs (for example, one to cover standard CoA category operation, and one to cover restricted category operation) may be issued for the one aircraft.
+(Note: This information should align with that specified on the applicable Certificate of Registration) - place and year of manufacture: if this information is not available from the manufacturer's data plate or log books, then it must be obtained from the aircraft manufacturer, using the aircraft's serial number with the query - aircraft location and maintenance organisation: enter aircraft location and/or the approved organisation where the aircraft is to be processed for CoA - category requested: tick boxes as applicable, noting: - o a standard CoA can be issued in more than one category (for example normal and utility) if the relevant design standards for each are met - two CoAs (for example, one to cover standard CoA category operation, and one to cover restricted category operation) may be issued for the one aircraft.
 An applicant for multiple CoAs in this context is entitled to such if compliance is shown with the requirements of each category when the aircraft is in the configuration for that category.
-(The applicant must show that the aircraft can be converted from one category to the other by removing or adding equipment using simple mechanical means). - that the multiple certificates box should be ticked, if multiple certification as described above is to be pursued.

-Note: An application for issue of the special CoA must be made at this time (refer to AC 21-3 Special Certificates of Airworthiness)

-- that if a standard CoA in the special class category is being requested, then the class is entered on the dotted line e.g. airship, tiltrotor etc. - details of applicant: enter the specific details as required.
+(The applicant must show that the aircraft can be converted from one category to the other by removing or adding equipment using simple mechanical means). - that the multiple certificates box should be ticked, if multiple certification as described above is to be pursued. - Note: An application for issue of the special CoA must be made at this time (refer to AC 21-3 Special Certificates of Airworthiness) - that if a standard CoA in the special class category is being requested, then the class is entered on the dotted line e.g. airship, tiltrotor etc. - details of applicant: enter the specific details as required.
 The note in this block addresses the payment of a fee.
-This is discussed in more detail further below for the application form to be in the minimum state of completion for lodgement, the applicant must have signed Block No.3.
+This is discussed in more detail further below - Note: The requirements in Block No.5 ('Other details required for this application') may be necessary for some aircraft; the TC and TCDS will be supplied by the relevant holder or licensee of the TC, when that person is making application for the CoA for a new aircraft. - for the application form to be in the minimum state of completion for lodgement, the applicant must have signed Block No.3.
 It is possible for the form to be lodged by a person other than the ARH.
 A letter of authority will be required in this case.